Prof. Kim Recognized as Asia’s Number 1 Most Cited Scientist (10/2023)

 Yuanyi holds a B.A. degree in Broadcasting from Huazhong University of Science and Technology and a M.A. degree in Journalism and Communication from Shanghai Jiao Tong University (SJTU)’s School of Media and Communication.

-Yuheng is a joint Ph.D. student also joining from SJTU’s School of Media and Communication.
-He holds a B.A. degree in Advertising from Sichuan University and is currently a 1st year Ph.D. student at SJTU.
+Yuheng is a joint Ph.D. student also joining from SJTU.
+He holds a B.A. degree in Advertising from Sichuan University and is currently a 1st year Ph.D. student in the School of Media and Communication at SJTU.

-Dr. Kim's Advisee Successfully Defends Dissertation & Receives the ICA Student Paper Award (5/2021)
+Prof. Kim's Advisee Successfully Defends Dissertation & Receives the ICA Student Paper Award (5/2021)

 Another exciting news is that Sai has received the 2021 Top Student Paper Award from the Communication and Technology Division of the International Communication Association for her paper entitled “Man vs. Machine: The Impact of Algorithmic Comment Moderation on News Perceptions.”
 The final version of this paper has been published in Digital Journalism.

-Dr. Kim Early Promoted with Tenure (3/2021)
+Prof. Kim Early Promoted with Tenure (3/2021)

-Dr. Kim Receives the Teaching Development Grant (1/2021)
+Prof. Kim Receives the Teaching Development Grant (1/2021)

-After successfully completing his earlier pedagogical project supported by the Teaching Start-up Grant (TSG), Dr. Ki Joon Kim has recently received the Teaching Development Grant (TDG) from the University Grants Committee of Hong Kong, becoming the Department’s first and only recipient of both TSG and TDG.
-The funded TDG project, entitled “Interacting Socially with Artificial Intelligence: Learning to Code, Communicate, and Collaborate with a Smart Robot,” aims to enable students enrolled in Dr. Kim’s courses to better understand and predict the nature, processes, and outcomes of human-AI interaction and AI-mediated communication.
+After successfully completing his earlier pedagogical project supported by the Teaching Start-up Grant (TSG), Prof. Ki Joon Kim has recently received the Teaching Development Grant (TDG) from the University Grants Committee of Hong Kong, becoming the Department’s first and only recipient of both TSG and TDG.
+The funded TDG project, entitled “Interacting Socially with Artificial Intelligence: Learning to Code, Communicate, and Collaborate with a Smart Robot,” aims to enable students enrolled in Prof. Kim’s courses to better understand and predict the nature, processes, and outcomes of human-AI interaction and AI-mediated communication.

-Dr. Kim Recognized as the World’s Top 1% Scientist (10/2020)
+Prof. Kim Recognized as the World’s Top 1% Scientist (10/2020)

-Dr. Kim Receives the General Research Fund (7/2020)
+Prof. Kim Receives the General Research Fund (7/2020)

-Dr. Ki Joon Kim has received the 2020/21 General Research Fund (GRF) from the Research Grants Council of Hong Kong.
+Prof. Ki Joon Kim has received the 2020/21 General Research Fund (GRF) from the Research Grants Council of Hong Kong.
 The funded GRF project, entitled “Social Consensus on Ethical Dilemmas of Autonomous Vehicles in Hong Kong: A Comparison with Collectivist and Individualist Cultures,” investigates whether/how users adopt different moral reasoning strategies to process varying ethical dilemmas arising from the adoption and use of autonomous vehicles and how this process shapes their moral judgment and perceptions of the vehicles, with an emphasis on the imperative role of cultural differences (Eastern vs. Western) in perceiving and resolving ethical dilemmas pertaining to the technology.

-Dr. Kim's Advisee Publishes in Top Journals (3/2020)
+Prof. Kim's Advisee Publishes in Top Journals (3/2020)

 Sai Wang, a Ph.D. candidate in the Department of Media and Communication at City University of Hong Kong, has recently published single- and lead-authored articles in top journals.
 The study published in the Journal of Broadcasting & Electronic Media investigates how the presumed effects of uncivil news comments on other users influence perceivers’ intention to engage in restrictive or corrective counteractive measures.
 Another study published in New Media & Society examines factors influencing cyberbystanders’ likelihood of intervening in cyberbullying on social media.
 The study published earlier this year in the Journal of Product & Brand Management explores the psychological process through which negative news coverage of a celebrity endorser influences consumer attitudes and purchase intention.
 “In less than a year, Sai has published three thought provoking articles in top-tier SSCI journals and presented four papers at major international conferences.
-She is one of the finest outcomes of our doctoral program and is already an independent, productive researcher,” said her Ph.D. supervisor, Dr. Ki Joon Kim.
+She is one of the finest outcomes of our doctoral program and is already an independent, productive researcher,” said her Ph.D. supervisor, Prof. Ki Joon Kim.

-Dr. Kim Appointed as New Associate Editor of Behaviour & Information Technology (5/2018)
+Prof. Kim Appointed as New Associate Editor of Behaviour & Information Technology (5/2018)

-Dr. Ki Joon Kim has been appointed as an associate editor of Behaviour & Information Technology (BIT), a highly regarded SSCI journal for the study of human–computer interaction and information technology.
+Prof. Ki Joon Kim has been appointed as an associate editor of Behaviour & Information Technology (BIT), a highly regarded SSCI journal for the study of human–computer interaction and information technology.
 BIT, published by Taylor & Francis since 1982, focuses on the relationship between people and technology and reports original research on the social, behavioural, and psychological impact of human interactions with information and communications technology in all its forms.
-Dr. Kim welcomes submissions from a variety of disciplines, including human–computer interaction, psychology, ergonomics, sociology, design, and especially communication.
+Prof. Kim welcomes submissions from a variety of disciplines, including human–computer interaction, psychology, ergonomics, sociology, design, and especially communication.

-Dr. Kim Receives the New Researcher Award and Teaching Start-Up Grant (5/2018)
+Prof. Kim Receives the New Researcher Award and Teaching Start-Up Grant (5/2018)

-Dr. Ki Joon Kim has received the 2018 New Researcher Award and Teaching Start-up Grant recognizing his distinguished research excellence and innovative teaching initiatives at City University of Hong Kong.
+Prof. Ki Joon Kim has received the 2018 New Researcher Award and Teaching Start-up Grant recognizing his distinguished research excellence and innovative teaching initiatives at City University of Hong Kong.
 The awards were established to emphasize the University’s commitment to creating an environment conducive to high quality research and teaching at an internationally competitive level.
-Dr. Kim is the Department's first and only recipient of the awards.
+Prof. Kim is the Department's first and only recipient of the awards.